alperenozdnc/ezcli/docs/FEATURES.md

 of interactive cli's, and maybe even might make ezcli kind of a 'programming interface'. you could do recursion, calculations, and other weird things you don't expect a cli library to be able to do.

+## debug mode
+setting `EZCLI_MODE_DEBUG` to true enables all prints ezcli creates about parsing. these are printed in blue color. and formatted as `opt -> input`.